BernhardSchlegel/CarND-Behavioral-Cloning-P3/writeup.md

 - I'm driving around curves when red/white road marking is present.

 Each stored in a separate sub-folder to allow to use all, or only a subset of training patterns.
-For training, I used all of them.
-For each training sample, I added a flipped version with inverted steering angle to the training set as well.
+For each training sample,
+I added a flipped version with inverted steering angle to the training set as well.
 This serves two purposes: Balancing the dataset between left and right steering actions and generating more training data.